stuianna/Dotfiles/README.md

 # Arch Linux Install

+## Prereq Notes

+- Need to boot into EFI mode.
+- On some PCs / Laptops, 'nomodeset' may need to be added to boot by pressing 'e' in the GRUB menu and booting.

 ## Installing OS

-Might need to add nomodeset by pressing 'e' in the GRUB menu, this might also need to be done when booting the actual arch system.

-This is an EFI install, so need to boot from EFI, not Legacy
-1. Verify boot mode
+### Initial Preperation

+Verify boot mode, this should spit out a bunch of files, if not, reboot with EFI enabled.
 ```
 # ls /sys/firmware/efi/efivars
 ```
-2. Connect and check internet
+Connect to the internet.
 ```
 wifi-menu
 ping www.google.com
 ```
-3. Sync system clock
+Sync system clock
 ```
 timedatectl set-ntp true
 ```
-4. Disk partitioning
+### Disk Setup

+Determine the device name of the physical disk
 ```
 fdisk -l
 ```
+Launch `fdisk /dev/sdx` with the correct physical disk.
+Perform the following

+ -
  - Delete all partitions
  - Create boot partition, type EFI, size +550M (sda1)
  - Create swap partition, size +1x RAM (sda2)
- - Create root partition, size +10-25G (sda3)
+ - Create root partition, size +15-50G (sda3)
  - Create home partition, remaining size (sda4)

-5. Make file systems
+Make file systems:
 ```
 mkfs.fat -F32 /dev/sda1
 mkswap /dev/sda2